nikarh/reaper-remote-bandui/README.md

 # What is this?

-My musical band uses an IEM setup for rehersals and live shows.
+My musical band uses an IEM setup for rehearsals and live shows.
-This setup is based on a [USB audio interace](https://www.behringer.com/product.html?modelCode=P0B2J) and software mixing in [Reaper](https://www.reaper.fm/).
+This setup is based on a [USB audio interface](https://www.behringer.com/product.html?modelCode=P0B2J) and software mixing in [REAPER](https://www.reaper.fm/).

-In Reaper we use named regions for songs, and simple sends from input chanels to personal chanels with a hardware output for each band member.
+In REAPER we use named regions for songs, and simple sends from input channels to personal channels with a hardware output for each band member.

-To simplify mixing we use a web control feature of Reaper and each band member does mixing of their own output from a phone.
-Fortunately Reaper already includes an interface allows doing just that - `more_me.html`.
-Unfortunately though, this interace doesn't allow switching tracks or starting or stopping playback.
+To simplify mixing we use a web control feature of REAPER and each band member does mixing of their output from a phone.
+Fortunately, REAPER already includes an interface that allows doing just that - `more_me.html`.
+Unfortunately, though, this interface doesn't allow switching tracks or starting or stopping playback.

-This project aims to fix that by providing a webui that allows:
+This project aims to fix that by providing a mobile-first web UI that provides a way to:

-- Allows to start/stop playback
+- Control playback
-- Provides a list of all regions in a project and allows moving cursor to the beginning of a region
+- Switch between songs
-- Mixing sends for all tracks that have a hardware output
+- Mix inputs for different band members

 ## Repository contents